Birdwatching: History

 The early interest in observing birds for their aesthetic rather than utilitarian (mainly food) value is traced to the late 18th century in the works of Gilbert White, Thomas Bewick, George Montagu and John Clare.
 The study of birds, and of natural history in general, became increasingly prevalent in Britain during the Victorian Era, often associated with collection, eggs and later skins being the artifacts of interest.
 Wealthy collectors made use of their contacts in the colonies to obtain specimens from around the world.
-It was only in the late 19th century that the call for bird protection led to the rising popularity of observations of living birds.
+It was only in the late 19th century that the call for bird protection led to the rising popularity of observation of living birds.
 The Audubon Society was started to protect birds from the growing trade in feathers in the United States while the Royal Society for the Protection of Birds began in Britain.

 The phrase "bird watching" appeared for the first time as the title of the book Bird Watching by Edmund Selous in 1901.
 In North America, the identification of birds, once thought possible only by shooting, was made possible by the emergence of optics and field identification guides.
 The earliest field guide in the US was Birds through an Opera Glass (1889) by Florence Bailey.

 Birding in North America was focused in the early and mid-20th century in the eastern seaboard region, and was influenced by the works of Ludlow Griscom and later Roger Tory Peterson.
 Bird Neighbors (1897) by Neltje Blanchan, an early birding book, sold over 250,000 copies.
 It was illustrated with color photographs of stuffed birds.

 The organization and networking of those interested in birds began through organizations like the Audubon Society, which was against the killing of birds, and the American Ornithologists' Union (AOU).
 The availability of first the bicycle and then the car increased the mobility of birdwatchers and this made new locations accessible.
 Networks of birdwatchers in the UK began to form in the late 1930s under the British Trust for Ornithology (BTO).
 The BTO saw the potential to produce scientific results through the networks, unlike the Royal Society for the Protection of Birds (RSPB) which like the Audubon Society originated from the bird protection movement.